 The mission of the Department of Defense Dependents Schools (DoDDS) program is to provide a world class educational program that inspires and prepares all students in military communities around the world to be successful and responsible citizens in a dynamic global environment.
 In accomplishing its mission, the DoDEA looks to National education initiatives to continually enhance its programs.
-The DoDDS provide an education to 52,720 students in 122 schools located in 12 countries (Bahrain, Belgium, Cuba, Germany, Italy, Japan, Korea, Netherlands, Portugal, Spain, Turkey, and the United Kingdom).
-The DoDDS program is supported by 7,578 full-time equivalent staff.
-The DoDDS program also provides funds for 2,924 students enrolled in Non-DoD Schools.
+The DoDDS provide an education to 51,614 students in 119 schools located in 12 countries (Bahrain, Belgium, Cuba, Germany, Italy, Japan, Korea, Netherlands, Portugal, Spain, Turkey, and the United Kingdom).
+The DoDDS program is supported by 7,201 full-time equivalent staff.
+The DoDDS program also provides funds for 2,974 students enrolled in Non-DoD Schools.

-^{} The FY 2013 Estimate column excludes \$139,830 thousand of the FY 2013 OCO Appropriations funding.
+^{} The FY 2014 Estimate column excludes \$100,100 thousand of FY 2014 Overseas Contingency Operations Appropriations funding (PL 113-76)

-^{} The FY 2014 Estimate column excludes FY 2014 Defense-Wide OCO Budget Request.
+^{} The FY 2015 Estimate column excludes FY 2015 Defense-Wide OCO Budget Request.

 The DoDEA Non-DoD Schools program supports the primary and secondary school education of eligible dependents of active duty U.S. military and DoD civilians assigned to remote overseas areas where DoDEA schools are not available.
 Eligible dependents must be included upon orders and must meet age requirements.
 The Non-DoD Schools program oversees funding to provide assistance for tuition and other costs to defray education expenses.
-Currently, DoDEA funds the cost to educate over 3,379 dependents who attend schools throughout the world in Asia, Africa, Europe, and the Americas.
-Regulations governing the Non-DoD Schools program includes: Title 20 U.S Code sections 921-932, DoDEA Regulation 1342.13, DoDEA Regulation 1035.1, and the U.S. Department of State Standardized Regulation (DSSR) Section 270.
+Currently, DoDEA funds the cost to educate over 3,429 dependents who attend schools throughout the world in Asia, Africa, Europe, and the Americas.
+Regulations governing the Non-DoD Schools program includes: Title 20 U.S. Code section 926(b), DoDEA Regulation 1342.13, DoDEA Regulation 1035.1, and the U.S. Department of State Standardized Regulation (DSSR) Section 270.

 The mission of the Department of Defense Domestic Dependent Elementary and Secondary Schools (DDESS) program is to provide a world class educational program that inspires and prepares all students in military communities in the United States, Guam and Puerto Rico to be successful and responsible citizens in a dynamic global environment.
 In accomplishing its mission, the DoDEA looks to the national education initiatives to continually enhance its programs.
-The DDESS provides education to 29,705 students in 68 schools located in seven states (Alabama, Georgia, Kentucky, New York, North Carolina, South Carolina, and Virginia), the Territory of Guam and the Commonwealth of Puerto Rico.
+The DDESS provides education to 29,632 students in 63 schools located in seven states (Alabama, Georgia, Kentucky, New York, North Carolina,

-The DDESS program is supported by 4,855 full-time equivalent staff.
-The DDESS program also provides funds for 455 students enrolled in the Non-DoD Schools Program who's active duty U.S. military and DoD civilians are assigned in Canada, Mexico or South America.
-The DDESS manages special arrangement contracts for 1,477 students with local school districts.
+South Carolina, and Virginia), the Territory of Guam and the Commonwealth of Puerto Rico.
+The DDESS program is supported by 4,753 full-time equivalent staff.
+The DDESS program also provides funds for 455 students enrolled in the Non-DoD Schools Program whose active duty U.S. military and DoD civilians are assigned in Canada, Mexico, and South America.
+The DDESS manages Special Arrangement contracts for 1,500 students with local school districts.
 The contracts provide funds for payment of tuition and transportation services at locations not served by DDESS.
-Special arrangement contracts are located in Delaware, Kansas, Massachusetts, New York and Puerto Rico.
+Special Arrangement contracts are located in Delaware, Massachusetts, New York and Puerto Rico.